GarrettHaley/CS-373-DADA/index.md

 ##### Dalvik Virtual Machine / Ahead of Time (AoT) Compilation

-The Dalvik virtual machine was designed for devices with contrained processing power, memory and storage which acted as a sandboxed environment for security, performance, and reliablility.
+The Dalvik virtual machine was designed for devices with contrained processing power, memory and storage which acted as a sandboxed environment to enchance security, performance, and reliablility.
 It was written in a way that allowed devices to run multiple virtual machines efficiently as a register-based virtual machine.
 This was eventually replaced with Ahead of Time (AoT) compilation which lead to improved garbage collection, and development/debugging improvements.

 ##### Android Application Permissions